A Girls Guide to Cars

 Related: What You Learn About Yourself—and Driving—At BMW’s Performance Driving School

-Interior BMW X4
+Interior Bmw X4

 The tech is modern and usable in the X4.
 Photo: Connie Peters